parth025sharma/Hackerrank/README.md

 # Hackerrank
-Problems  I solve On Hackerrank by Parth & Priyank
+Problems  I solve On Hackerrank by Parth & Priyank Under # 100days of code